UNDERSTANDING HOW SOCIAL MEDIA CAN AFFECT YOUR CASE

 Most of us live in a social media world.
 Somewhere in the vicinity of 70% of Americans have at least one social media platform.
 As fun as seeing photographs of friends and family and debating issues of the moment can be, your social media accounts can also have an impact on any law proceedings you may be taking part in—positive and negative.
 You need some expert advice on how social media can affect your case.

-You need a Social Media Lawyer in Las Vegas.
+You need a Criminal Lawyer in Las Vegas.

 If you’re going through the divorce process, your social media account can be your best or worst friend.
 Evidence of past wrongdoing can create problems for our case.
 During the process of your case, you need to be very careful what you post and show on social media.
 The smallest thing could hurt our chances.